finbourne/luminesce-sdk-java/sdk/docs/HistoricallyExecutedQueriesApi.md

     OffsetDateTime endAt = OffsetDateTime.now(); // OffsetDateTime | Date time to end the search at.
 Defaults to now.
     String freeTextSearch = "freeTextSearch_example"; // String | Some test that must be in at least one field returned.
-    Boolean showAll = false; // Boolean | For users with extra permissions, they may optionally see other users' queries. try {
+    Boolean showAll = false; // Boolean | For users with extra permissions, they may optionally see other users' queries.
+    Boolean mayUseNativeStore = true; // Boolean | Should a native data store (e.g. Athena or Fabric) be used over Elastic Search if available? try {
       BackgroundQueryResponse result = apiInstance.getHistory()
             .startAt(startAt)
             .endAt(endAt)
             .freeTextSearch(freeTextSearch)
             .showAll(showAll)
+            .mayUseNativeStore(mayUseNativeStore)
             .execute();
       System.out.println(result);
     } catch (ApiException e) {